Moiz-CodeByte/DiceGame/README.md

 ## Usage

-To play the Dicee Game, simply open the HTML file in your web browser and click the "Refresh Me" button to start a new round.
+To play the Dice Game, open the HTML file in your web browser and click the "Refresh Me" button to start a new round.

 ## Technologies Used